What we do

 See the types of examples we're looking for

-Evidence on DBS filtering & the Google-effectWe're looking for evidence on policy issues, including how the DBS 'filtering' system doesn't go far enough, and on the 'google effect'.
+Evidence for our policy workWe're looking for evidence to support key policy issues we're working on, including how the DBS 'filtering' system doesn't go far enough, and on the 'google effect'.

 A summary of what's happening

 Latest on the ROAWe're keeping an up to date page with what's happening on the recent changes to the Rehabilitation of Offenders Act, which came into force on the 10th March 2014.

 As well as this core website, we have developed a number of specific websites which are mainly designed for people with convictions.
 These are linked to below.